MartinP460/react-denmark-map/README.md

 - `className` is a string which is applied directly to the SVG element.
 - `style` is an object of CSS properties which is applied directly to the SVG element.
 - `color` is the default color applied to each area of the map.
-Essentially, this is the default color of the map.
-It's overwritten by styles returned by the `customizeAreas` function if the function returns a color for that area.
-Keep in mind that you can apply the `fill` style in the `style` object and it will have the same effect.

-For positioning, it is, in many cases, easier to wrap the map in an element and position that according to your needs.

 In addition to the props mentioned above, the `clickable` and `hoverable` props are booleans used to toggle hover styles on each `<path>` element / area.
 They are purely decorational.